Wales face 'two cup finals', says Page

 "They're knockout games," said Page.

-"Two cup finals left, and that's how we're going to treat it.
+"Two cup finals left - and that's how we're going to treat it.

-"We want all of our best players available, and every player will be because they're two big games and they'll all want to be involved in that.
-We'll have the crowd behind us, and we can't wait.
+"We want all of our best players available and every player will be, because they're two big games and they'll all want to be involved in that.
+We'll have the crowd behind us and we can't wait.

 "It's two cup finals, at home with a full house - bring it on."